scuzzydude/asimov/asimov.md

 While this system works with physical artwork, I'd be a hypocrite to say a system based on artwork would be valuable to me.
 The congruency between what is valuable to me and what is valuable as artwork is genius and vanity.

-What we value says something about who we are.
-That's why we proudly wear our colors.
-There is a [whole science Some of buy merchandize, not for function, but for style.
-The whole Other's of us are more practical and do our upscale clothes shopping at Costco.
-Some of those same fools have James]{.mark} Harden's headphones, and backpacks, lunch boxes, and posters and shoes[^50] and are waiting for just the right occasion to burn said artifacts in effigy.

-....early drafts psudonoymous like Satoshi..... but I realized how absurdly hyporetcial that would be.
-And it was why this couldn't just be about fine arts (I didn't value).
+We already reflect what we value in what we wear and what we buy.
+What we value is already our identity.
+I wear my Rocket's colors, but even if I'm not, that's still who I am.

-Now in reality, I never was any kind of real legitate superfan.
+I never was a legit superfan.
 My family knows how much it meant to me and that is enough.
-Even before the Canadians[^51] stole Olajuwon, I only went to a few games in person.
+Even before the Canadians[^52] stole Olajuwon, I only went to a few games in person.
 The main reason, of course, is I couldn't afford to go in the championship years, and even after I had a bit more money, it was better just to watch *The Dream* on the TV.
 Maybe I dreamed of season tickets but probably not.
-Regardless, I wasn't going to be wearing a funny hat or facepaint or a fake beard, I just be chillin and enjoying the games.
-I didn't even imagine road games, except, you know, if I could fly my own private jet, then well, each game would be an adventure.
+Regardless, I wasn't going to be wearing a fake beard, I'd just be chillin' and enjoying the games.

-You do have to admire those kind of superfans, and I know from personal experience exactly how much value Daryl Morey destroyed with a single tweet.
+You do have to admire that kind of superfan.
+I know from personal experience exactly how much value Daryl Morey destroyed with a single tweet.

 One of the benefits of being a Houstonian living in Colorado was getting to see the Rocket's on the road in Denver.
-After 2013, Yao was gone, and Morey had pulled off the "trade of the decade" and acquired James Harden from OKC, and boy was that fun to watch.
-So we started going to games, a few in Houston but it was much more affordable once we lived in Colorado.
-And boy, was that fun.
-I think because we'd seen a couple of games in Houston, there were like five games in a row where we saw the Rockets pound Denver.
+In 2013, Yao was gone, and Morey had pulled off the "trade of the decade" and acquired James Harden from OKC, and boy was that fun to watch.
+We started going to games, a few in Houston but it was much more affordable once we lived in Colorado.
+In the beginning, that was fun, Denver stank and Harden tore them up.

 The event occurred later, but it was still a long time ago.
-Way, way, back in Harden's prime years, decades ago in terms of a players career*.* Denver was getting much better, but we were still able to afford good seats in Denver, where we would have had to settle for nosebleed in Houston.
+Way, way, back in Harden's prime MVP year.
+Denver was getting much better, but we were still able to afford good seats in Denver.
 My wife and son and myself, decked out in Rockets red.
-Being a Rockets fan in Denver, it's a Broncos town.
-And it wasn't like we were the only rockets fans there, lots of Texans in Colorado.
-But when we sat down, the row below us is a guy dressed up like Heath Ledger's Joker, the scary one.
-The Nuggets star player, and 2021 MVP, is Nikola Jokic, thus his nickname, "The Joker."
-I'm thinking, "On no," but he's totally cool, says something to my son so he's not scared and says hello to us and it's totally cool.
-It was obvious to me that both him and his companion were season ticket holders, went to a lot of the games, knew other people that were regulars.
+Being a Rockets fan in Denver is pretty safe, it wasn't like we were the only Rockets fans there, lots of Texans in Colorado.
+When we sat down, in row below us is a guy dressed up like Heath Ledger's Joker, the scary one.
+The Nugget's star player, and 2021 MVP, is Nikola Jokic, thus his nickname, "The Joker."
+I'm thinking, "On no," but he's totally cool, says something to my son so he's not scared and says hello to us.
+It was obvious that both him and his companion were season ticket holders, went to a lot of the games, knew other people that were regulars.
 The Nuggets were finally starting to get good, and it was a full house and a Nationally televised game.
 It was one of one of my fondest Rocket's memories of this millennium, the Rockets won, and as it turns out, was the last time I saw the Rockets win in person.

-Just after half-time, I notice my wife is playing with her phone, and I'm a little annoyed, because she likes the Rockets, and it was some expensive seats, she could have played with her phone at hom, but during a stoppage of play she explained.
+Just after half-time, I notice my wife is playing with her phone, and I'm a little annoyed, because she likes the Rockets, she could have played with her phone at home, but during a stoppage of play she explained.
 Somebody we knew from our two years living in China, had seen her and my son on TV.
 I'm like, "no way," thinking it was somebody she'd told we were going to the game and watched here in the states, but she insisted it was somebody in China, who hadn't even known we were at the game.
 It was something like five in the morning in China, and we hadn't seen that person in years.
 I forgot about it quickly, not wanting to miss a dribble.
 It was prime James Harden, there were a lot of dribbles.

 On the drive back home we got more details, including the moment in the game when the person thought she saw them.
 I'm thinking, okay, it was a crowd shot and probably blurry and they were guessing.
 When I got back home, I replay the game and sure enough, there they were.
 The national broadcast was doing crowd shots, and of course they picked the crazy Joker screaming like a maniac, and wife and youngest son just above his shoulder, big shot, clear as day.
 And somebody, on the complete other side of the world, likely just as crazy as our new friend Joker, tuning in for the broadcast of an awesome game, at five in the morning, because seeing it live, is always better, just like the seeing the *Mona Lisa* in person, eyes glued to the set even as broadcast goes to commercial.

-China and The United States are two countries at are supposedly rivals diametrectrically opposed.
-Yet, we share values not just with sports, but with all kinds of passions.
-We have
+Somebody who loves the Rockets.
+Somebody who shares values with me.

+What's that worth?
+That's the value of asimov.

+That's what we want to measure.
+Measure what unites us.

 # Digital Sainthood

-One recurring theme in science-ficition is the concept of digital immortality.
-There are variations on the theme, but the basic idea is that before you die, you upload your memories and consciousness into a computer and you live forever in this digital heaven.
+One recurring theme in science-fiction is the concept of digital immortality.
+There are variations, but the basic idea is that before you die, you upload your memories and consciousness into a computer and you live forever in this digital heaven.
 You're decendents can use virtual reqality to come visit you or ask you for advice or money.
-In some of the more advanced stories, you can even download your consciousness into "skins" which might be a clone grown from your DNA, or somebody who has leased their meat out for your enjoyment.
+In some of the more advanced stories, you can even download your consciousness into "skins" which might be a clone grown from your DNA, or in the South Korean version, something much worse.

-Personally, I feel this kind of technology is way down the road for mankind, I think we'll probably colonize the starts before we have this kind of immortality.
+Personally, I feel this kind of technology is way down the road for mankind, I think we'll probably colonize the stars before we have this kind of immortality.

 If I'm wrong and we develop it sooner, I think it would be hubris way worse than man building an "unsinkable ship."
 Who are we to choose immortality when our predecessors didn't have that choice?
 What have we done to deserve this?
 And if it's a matter of cost, where those with money or privledge can afford to "live" forever and the masses can not?
 That's some real class warfare.